-This article briefly covers important points concerning carbon tax.
-It explains the meaning of carbon tax, how the tax is imposed at different points of supply chain, how the carbon taxes are not uniform for different types of fuels, the chronology of carbon tax in India and how this tax will help in reducing the climate change.
+This article briefly covers important points concerning the carbon tax.
+It explains the meaning of carbon tax, how the tax is imposed at different points of the supply chain, how the carbon taxes are not uniform for different types of fuels, the chronology of carbon tax in India and how this tax will help in reducing the climate change.

 Aspirants would find this article very helpful while preparing for the IAS Exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!